Optimal Design Emulators: A Point Process Approach: Introduction

 where ${\bf R}_{ij}=c({\bf x}_i,{\bf x}_j)$ is the $(i,j)$ entry of the correlation matrix ${\bf R}$.

 In the setting of spatial statistics or computer experiments, the two most popular model-based design criteria are the {\em integrated mean squared prediction error (IMSPE) optimal designs}, $\mathcal{L}=\int_{\bf x}\left(Y({\bf x})-E[Y({\bf x})\vert\boldsymbol{\xi}_1,\ldots,\boldsymbol{\xi}_n]\right)^2d{\bf x}$ and the {\em entropy optimal designs}, $\mathcal{L}=E\left[\hbox{log}(f_{\bf Y})\right]$ where $f_{\bf Y}$ is the usual multivariate Gaussian density corresponding to (\ref{eqn:gpmodel}).
-IMSPE optimal designs are useful as they minimize the error in out-of-sample predictions.
-Entropy optimal designs provide improved estimates of the GP correlation parameter, $\rho,$ which can be important for accurately quantifying prediction uncertainties, interpreting which variables are active in a variable selection problem \citep{Morris:etal:1993,Linkletter:etal:2006}, or improved estimation of the variogram \citep{Cres:93}.

-Both the IMSPE and entropy-based criteria involve $\mathcal{O}(n^3)$ operations on the potentially large $n \times n$ correlation matrix ${\bf R}$, which makes an already challenging optimization problem even more difficult.
-An alternative approach is to use model-robust designs that are geometrically motivated, such as the Latin Hypercube Sampling (LHS) designs \citep{Mckay:etal:1979}, or other space-filling designs such as maximin distance designs \citep{Nychka:etal:2015,r:lhs}.
-LHS designs are popular model-free designs that are colloquially described as ``space-filling'' designs, and are theoretically justified as variance-reduction designs \citep{Mckay:etal:1979} while also having theoretical connections to Gaussian Process (GP) regression models \citep{Johnson:Moore:Ylvisaker:1990}.
+Both the IMSPE and entropy-based criteria involve $\mathcal{O}(n^3)$ operations on the potentially large $n \times n$ correlation matrix ${\bf R}$.
+The IMSPE criterion additionally involves integration over the design domain (although see \cite{spock:pilz:2010,gauthier:pronzato:2017} for possible workarounds).
+An alternative approach is to use model-robust designs that are geometrically motivated.
+For example, Latin Hypercube Sampling (LHS) designs \citep{Mckay:etal:1979} can be space-filling, however caution is needed to ensure we do not generate undesirable LHS designs that occur purely on the diagonal.
+There are also other ``space-filling'' designs such as maximin distance designs \citep{Nychka:etal:2015,r:lhs}.
 Maximin distance designs were found to be the limiting form of entropy optimal designs for GP regression as the correlation $\rho$ decays to $0$ \citep{Johnson:Moore:Ylvisaker:1990}.
-Similar to LHS and maximin designs, both IMSPE and entropy designs empirically lead to designs exhibiting ``space-fillingness'', that is the chosen design points tend to spread out over the design region thereby filling-in any empty space, such as the LHS sample shown in Figure \ref{fig:lhs:pp}(c).
+Similar to LHS and maximin designs, both IMSPE and entropy designs empirically lead to designs exhibiting space-fillingness.
 However, LHS and maximin designs are usually more amenable in terms of computational cost.
 In practice, a combined criterion is often used, such as the space-filling LHS implemented in the popular \texttt{R} package \texttt{fields} \citep{Nychka:etal:2015}.